-In December 2007, the FASB issued guidance that established principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquiree and the goodwill acquired.
+During December 2007, the FASB issued guidance that established principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquiree and the goodwill acquired.
 This guidance also establishes disclosure requirements to enable the evaluation of the nature and financial effects of the business combination.
-The adoption of this guidance will affect the total purchase price of acquisitions, as acquisition costs will now be expensed, and the allocation of fair value to specific assets and liabilities will be different.
+The adoption of this guidance will affect the classification of acquisition costs.
+These costs will now be expensed, versus being added to the consideration transferred for an acquisition.
+The result is a reduction in the consideration amount allocated to specific assets and liabilities received in an acquisition.
 This guidance was effective for us January 1, 2009.
 As a result of adopting this guidance, we recognized \$1.1 million of acquisition costs during the year ended December 31, 2009 related to our purchase of assets from Zilog.
-The acquisition costs recognized during 2009 included \$0.1 million of acquisition costs that were capitalized at December 31, 2008.
+The acquisition costs recognized during 2009 included \$0.1 million of acquisition costs that were deferred at December 31, 2008.
+In addition, during 2010 we recognized \$0.7 million of acquisition costs during the year ended December 31, 2010 related to our purchase of Enson Assets Limited.